 ModelDaemon - Designed for Real Environments

 The ModelDaemon runs directly inside your existing application environment - the same machine, the same runtime, the same network context your application already uses.
 There is no environment recreation, no containerization requirement, and no need to replicate your infrastructure elsewhere.
 This is intentional design.
-Enterprise applications depend on internal services, private registries, and runtime configurations that are difficult or impossible to faithfully reproduce elsewhere.
-ModelDaemon sidesteps that problem entirely by operating in-place, against your real environment.
-For teams with a working, stable application environment, ModelDaemon is the fastest and most reliable path to getting ModelCode running.When to Use a Self-hosted Daemon
+Enterprise applications depend on internal services, private registries, and runtime configurations that are difficult or impossible to faithfully reproduce on the public internet.
+ModelDaemon sidesteps that problem by sitting inside your network, where those services and credentials are already reachable — and it does so without polluting that environment with project-specific runtimes, because the agent and its dependencies live inside per-job isolated workspaces (see How It Works below).
+For teams with a stable internal network and a machine that can reach their private dependencies, ModelDaemon is the fastest and most reliable path to getting running.When to Use a Self-hosted Daemon

 - Your app already builds and runs - no environment setup required